pbondoer/42-fillit-bitwise/README.md

 ```

 ## Benchmark
 I did some quick benchmarks.
-Here's the results!
+Here are the results!

 | Map		| Naive			| Bitwise		|
 | --------- | ------------- | ------------- |